Date: January 2015

 Policy: In case of extreme weather conditions, the Treasurer may declare a "weather emergency" during which only certain departments are open and in which essential personnel, as determined in advance by the College, are required to work.
 This authority may be delegated to the Director of Facilities Management on weekends and outside of normal operating hours.
 It should be generally presumed that classes will continue and that, at a minimum, essential services such as dining, facilities management, and security will remain operating.

 Please refer to the current version of the Weather Emergency Policy available online.
-Non-exempt employees may also refer to Weather Emergency TimePro Guidelines for Support Staff for more information on reporting hours during a weather emergency.
+All non-exempt, hourly paid employees and exempt administrative employees may also refer to Weather Emergency TimePro Guidelines for more information on reporting hours during a weather emergency.

 WARM WEATHER EMERGENCIES